wenchonglee/playwright-vs-cypress/README.md

 - Having to use [aliases](https://docs.cypress.io/guides/core-concepts/variables-and-aliases) to workaround network requests and other problems
 - Cypress also comes with `jQuery`, and their examples for [`invoke`](https://docs.cypress.io/api/commands/invoke#jQuery-method) function is littered with jQuery usage.
 As a dev who has no `jQuery` experience, this is just another API I'll have to learn

-**Right now, I cannot objectively say Playwright is better, but I do enjoy writing tests in Playwright more.**
+**⚖ Right now, I cannot objectively say Playwright is better, but I do enjoy writing tests in Playwright more.**

 ### Assertions